maksik997/vplayer/README.md

 VPlayer is a sleek media player featuring audio visualization capabilities.
 It provides a modern way to enjoy your media files along with real-time audiovisual effects.

+**Please note:** I'm nothing more than python newbie and this particular application is just adaptation of my simple bash script to play music visually.

 ## Requirements

 Before installing and running VPlayer, make sure you have the following dependencies installed on your system: